enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 - **OUTPUT_FOLDER**: Path to the directory where the compiled binary will be saved.
 - **LOG_FOLDER**: Path to the directory where compilation logs will be written.

-To allow users to define source code dependencies for the compilation process, a build-requirements.yaml file must be placed in the root of the source code directory.
+To allow users to define source code dependencies for the compilation process, a build-requirements.yaml file must be placed in the source code directory.
 This mechanism enables users to explicitly specify required libraries and board support packages, making the build process more robust and deterministic.

-This file is then parsed by the compiler engine, and the relevant information is injected into the Arduino CLI command to ensure the correct environment is set up during the build.
+The **build-requirements.yaml** file is then parsed by the compiler engine, and the relevant information is injected into the Arduino CLI command to ensure the correct environment is set up during the build.

-Below is an example of what a typical build-requirements.yaml file might contain:
+Below is an example of what a typical **build-requirements.yaml** file might contain:
 ```yaml
 board_manager:
   additional_urls: